h34yuan/Practice/concepts/array/arrays.md

 1380.
 Lucky Numbers in a Matrix
 ```

-# Non-tree bfs traversal
+## Non-tree bfs traversal
+TODO move to backtrack?
 Bfs pattern is applied on problems where the input can be an array of int/string or a matrix instead of a Tree.
 Bfs on tree and graph structures are explained on a separate page as this subset of questions focuses
 on bfs on arrays, integers, strings and matrices.

 ### Patterns to look for:
-- question hints at finding all the nearest surrounding values first
+- question hints at finding all the nearest surrounding values first (shortest path)
 - input is a matrix and question asks for nearest or the adjacent values of the current cell
 - input is an (array of or just) an integer/string and asks to modify it to some target but can only
 change a set amount of digits or characters each time.